Suicide Outreach & Support

 SOS is an integrated, coordinated, multi-level suicide prevention program that includes universal prevention strategies aimed at the general campus population with special emphasis placed on reaching gay, lesbian, bisexual, transgender, and questioning (GLBTQ) students and military-affiliated students, including active duty servicepersons, veterans, and military spouses and dependents.

-- QPR Gatekeeper Training, a training program that builds skills for recognizing suicide warning signs and responding effectively to them offered to faculty, staff, and students.
+This is a training program that builds skills for recognizing suicide warning signs and responding effectively to them offered to faculty, staff, and students.
 QPR is easy to learn, takes only one hour and is free to students, faculty and staff.
-Sign up now for faculty/staff trainings or student trainings.
 To find out about how to schedule a training for your department or student organization, call April Glenn at 474-2420 or e-mail: email@example.com.
+Please follow this link for more information on QPR.

 Click the logos below for more information on suicide prevention and support.
 If you have any questions or concerns, please contact Counseling & Psychological Services at (850) 474-2420.